Architecture of Serbia: Romanesque Revival

 Romanesque Revival Style mostly relegated to Vojvodina province, specifically Catholic and Protestant areas.
 The neo-romanesque buildings in Vojvodina differ in design of romanesque churches in southern Serbia, due to taking more visual architectural motifs of Central European romanesque, with sharper spires and round front windows.

 Hungarian Student Dorm "Europe" by Bela Migoi is an example of contemporary Romanesque Revival architecture.
 Inspired by the Catholic Church of St. Elizabeth by Mihajl Plavec right next to the dorm, the two structures complement each other in visual design despite nearly a century apart from each buildings construction.

 Eclecticism and Academic Style

-Eclecticism was a common architectural movement in throughout Serbia in the later half of the 19th and early 20th century.
-It was a mixture of several historic revival styles common in Western Europe at the time, such as neo-classical, neo-renaissance, neo-romanticic, neo-baroque styles, even Serbo-Byzantine Revival.
+Eclecticism was a common architectural movement throughout Serbia in the later half of the 19th and early 20th century.
+It was a mixture of several historic revival styles common in Western Europe at the time, such as neo-classical, neo-renaissance, neo-romanticism, neo-baroque styles, even Serbo-Byzantine Revival.
 Most revival styles tended to incorporate eclecticism in exterior and interior designs.